5 Savings Goals to Reach in Your 20s

 Build an Emergency Fund

 One of the first things you should be saving for is an emergency fund.
 An emergency fund is an insurance policy for your finances and makes it easier to stick to your budget and not go in debt.
-For example, you would use your emergency fund to cover an unexpected medical expense or house repair, or even to help cover your living expenses if you were to lose your job.
+For example, you would use your emergency fund to cover an unexpected medical expense or a house repair, or even to help cover your living expenses if you were to lose your job.

 When you first start budgeting, you may start out with a small emergency fund of $1,000.
 You should build you your emergency fund over time; first, save enough to cover one month of expenses.
 Then increase that to cover between three to six months of living expenses.